paulovieira/pg-lab/160726_plpgsql/readme.md

 }');
 ```

-Some notes about missing properties in the input object:
+Some notes about missing properties in the input data object:

 If the id is given (which means we are updating existing data) and if some column is missing in the properties of the input object (for instance, "name"), then the current value of that row will remain untouched (because in `coalesce` we use 'current_row.column_name' as the 2nd argument).